Symptoms of lymphoma

 What else can cause swollen lymph nodes?

-- infections, such as coughs, tonsillitis, colds, ear and throat infections
+- infections, such as coughs, tonsillitis, colds, ear and throat infections and glandular fever

 - illness that affect the immune system, such as rheumatoid arthritis